UlisesGascon/ulisesgascon/README.md

 - Member of [the Node.js Security WG](https://speaking.ulisesgascon.com/nodejs-security-working-group) since 2022
 - [OWASP (The Open Web Application Security Project) Member](https://owasp.org/) since 2022

 **Organizations I Contribute To**
 - [Expressjs](https://github.com/orgs/expressjs/people)
 - [Yeoman](https://github.com/orgs/yeoman/people)
 - [OWASP](https://github.com/OWASP/NodeGoat/commits?author=UlisesGascon)
 - [Nodejs](https://github.com/orgs/nodejs/people)
 - [One Beyond](https://github.com/orgs/onebeyond/people), [Guidesmiths](https://github.com/orgs/guidesmiths/people) and many more...

-Being part of the open source community has been both rewarding and challenging.
-I take great pride in helping to improve the ecosystem and support the developers who rely on these packages for their projects.
-I am constantly keeping track of new developments and bug fixes, responding to issues, and developing new features.
-It is also important to me to ensure accuracy, scalability, and security of the packages that I am involved with.
-More details in [my website](https://opensource.ulisesgascon.com/).

 ### 🏆 Awards
 - [Most Valuable Professional (MVP) for Developer Technologies](https://mvp.microsoft.com/en-us/PublicProfile/5005253) since 2023